 Planning and continuity

-During the last academic year the school built up the children’s attitude and outlook to sports and PE, which has resulted in them taking part in a wider range of games including football, badminton, tennis, rounders, Boccia and basketball.
-Moving forward our plans are to reinstate sessions at leisure centres and other specialist sporting provisions to enable all pupils to have access to a wider range of activities in locations that would be able to continue outside of school.
+The school has built up the children’s attitude and outlook to sports and PE, which has resulted in them taking part in a wider range of games including football, badminton, tennis, rounders, boccia and basketball.
+This year we have reinstated off-site sessions at leisure centres and other specialist sporting provisions to enable all pupils to have access to a wider range of activities in locations that would be able to continue outside of school.

 - 2 hours per week is allocated to the PE curriculum.